Environmental Resource Permits

 The Florida Department of Environmental Protection (FDEP) and water management districts (WMDs) initiated rulemaking as directed by section 5 of Chapter 2020-150, Laws of Florida, to update the stormwater design and operation regulations for environmental resource permitting.

-The Statewide Stormwater Rule, initiated through the 2020 Clean Waterways Act, sets a framework for stormwater management and increased nutrient removal throughout the state of Florida.
-The rule implements stormwater treatment performance criteria to increase treatment and removal of nutrients, establishes better performing Best Management Practices (BMPs) that more accurately reflect the latest scientific information and strengthens requirements for operation, inspection, maintenance, and reporting of stormwater management systems.
+The Statewide Stormwater Rule, initiated through the 2020 Clean Waterways Act, set a framework for stormwater management and increased nutrient removal throughout the state of Florida.
+The rule implemented stormwater treatment performance criteria to increase treatment and removal of nutrients, established better performing Best Management Practices (BMPs) that more accurately reflect the latest scientific information, and strengthened requirements for operation, inspection, maintenance, and reporting of stormwater management systems.

 State 404 Program